 Candidates love pre-employment skills testing as much as employers

 Pre-employment testing is beneficial to candidates too.
 Not only does it give your applicants an insight into the role they would carry out, it also enhances the candidate experience.
 It can give your candidates clues about how they might be successful in the role and which skills are the most important.
 Pre-employment skills testing even helps your candidates discover more about their strengths and weaknesses.
-As your candidates can learn about their shortcomings and improve upon them, skills testing is useful.
+Your candidates can learn about their shortcomings and improve upon them, so skills testing is useful.

 Most candidates even expect to undergo a skills test because it means they are getting a fair assessment.
 They can also assess if the role is right for them, which is important because even a candidate who desperately wants a job will regret getting one that’s a bad fit.